-- the proceeds are invested in Eligible Green Projects or in overnight or other short-term financial instruments. - Impact reporting will provide, to the extent practicable, quantitative and qualitative indicators on a project portfolio basis.
+- SMFG/SMBC will report on the allocation of proceeds and positive environmental impacts annually on its website until the full allocation of proceeds and as necessary thereafter in the event of new developments. - Allocation reporting will include the amount of proceeds allocated to Eligible Green Projects, details of the projects funded, current funded amounts, initial funding dates, and unallocated amount.
+In addition, SMFG/SMBC intend to receive assertions by management to confirm that the proceeds are invested in Eligible Green Projects or in overnight or other short-term financial instruments. - Impact reporting will provide, to the extent practicable, quantitative and qualitative indicators on a project portfolio basis.
 In the Renewable Energy category, the Group intends to report on production capacity (MW) and tons of CO2 emissions equivalent avoided.
-In other Use of Proceeds categories where the adequate impact measurement is not the tons of CO2 emission equivalent avoided, some other appropriate indicators will be used in line with market best practices. - Based on the allocation and impact reporting on an annual basis, Sustainalytics considers the Group's reporting to be in line with market practice.
+In other Use of Proceeds categories where the adequate impact measurement is not the tons of CO2 emissions equivalent avoided, some other appropriate indicators will be used in line with market best practices. - Based on the allocation and impact reporting on an annual basis, Sustainalytics considers the Group's reporting to be in line with market practice.

-Alignment with Green Bond Principles 2021
+Alignment with Green Bond Principles 2021 and Green Loan Principles 2021

-Sustainalytics has determined that the Sumitomo Mitsui Financial Group, Inc. / Sumitomo Mitsui Banking Corporation's Green Bond Framework aligns to the four core components of the GBP.
-For detailed information please refer to Appendix 3: Green Bond/Green Bond Programme External Review Form.
+Sustainalytics has determined that the Sumitomo Mitsui Financial Group, Inc. / Sumitomo Mitsui Banking Corporation's Green Finance Framework aligns to the four core components of the GBP and GLP.
+For detailed information please refer to Appendix 2: Green Bond/Green Bond Programme External Review Form.

-Alignment with Japan's Green Bond Guidelines 2020
+Alignment with Japan's Green Bond Guidelines 2022 and Green Loan Guidelines 2022

-Sustainalytics is of the opinion that the Framework is in line with Japan's Green Bond Guidelines 2020 developed by the Ministry of the Environment of Japan.
-The guidelines communicate what an issuer should do to issue a credible green bond.
-Sustainalytics assessed the alignment between the Framework and the elements described with the word "should" outlined in the Japan's Green Bond Guidelines 2020.
-For detailed information please refer to Appendix 2: Alignment with Japan's Green Bond Guidelines 2020.
+Sustainalytics is of the opinion that the Sumitomo Mitsui Financial Group, Inc. / Sumitomo Mitsui Banking Corporation's Green Finance Framework is in line with the Expected Elements of Green Bonds section under the Green Bond and Sustainability Linked Bond Guidelines 2022 as well as the Expected Elements of Green Loans section under the Green Loan and Sustainability Linked Loan Guidelines 2022 developed by the Ministry of the Environment of Japan.
+The guidelines communicate what an issuer should do to issue a credible green bond or loan.
+Sustainalytics assessed the alignment between the Framework and the elements described with the word "should" outlined in the respective Guidelines.
+For detailed information please refer to Appendix 1: Alignment with the Expected Elements of Green Bonds section under the Green Bond and Sustainability LinkedBond Guidelines 2022 as well as the Expected Elements of Green Loans section under the Green Loan and Sustainability Linked Loan Guidelines 2022.

-Section 2: Sustainability Strategy of SMFG/SMBC

-Contribution of framework to Sumitomo Mitsui Financial Group, Inc. and Sumitomo Mitsui Banking Corporation's sustainability strategy
+Section 2: Sustainability Strategy of Sumitomo Mitsui Financial Group, Inc. and Sumitomo Mitsui Banking Corporation